Optimised Graph Convolution for Calorimetry Event Classification: Code Architecture

+Note that while it is standard to use the euclidean distance for the KNN algorithm, other metrics can be used to encode physical properties in the graph structure.
+In this study, the choice of the metric seemed not to have an impact on the performance of the reconstruction, and we therefore only use the euclidean distance.
+We also use the full proximity table for the D2 detector, i.e. $m^2$ entries with $m$ the number of Si sensors in the detector.
+Intuitively, one understands that the PT-KNN algorithm brings an improvement to the KNN algorithm with regards to time complexity.
+Indeed, the KNN complexity, as used here for graph construction where for every nodes, we look through all the other nodes for the $k$ nearest, is constantly quadratic.
+For the PT-KNN algorithm, while the worse case complexity can in theory increase to $\mathcal{O}(NM)$, with $N$ the number of nodes and $M$ the number of cells in the detector if $M \gg N$, this risk is mostly mitigated by the geometric locality of the shower (figure \ref{Fig-event_displays}).
+In practice, in the range of number of nodes $N$ corresponding to the size of a shower in the detector, the observed average last selected column $\left\langle c_{\text{last}} \right\rangle$ gives an average complexity $N \left\langle c_{\text{last}} \right\rangle \sim (\log N)^2$.
+To verify this, we assume the nodes are spread following a normal distribution and combine it with the number $N_\text{cells} \propto r$ of cells found in a radius $r$ around the Gaussian's mean.
+This allows us to recover the radius where on average $k$ nodes can be found and estimate $\langle c_\text{last} \rangle = A\log^2 N \log\left(N/(N-k)\right) + k$, which when fitted to the data gives $(\log N)^2/N$ at leading order\footnote{A fully detailed proof may be found on the \href{https://llrogcid.in2p3.fr/graph-construction-complexity/}{OGCID project web page}}.
+In the asymptotic range $N\to\infty$ where $N \gg \left( \log N \right)^2$, one must consider the lower bound $kN$ imposed by the PT-KNN algorithm, and we obtain a linear asymptotic complexity.
 The value of $\left\langle c_\text{last} \right\rangle$ is particularly relevant in the context of constrained computing, such as particle detector triggering algorithms.
 Indeed, reducing the size of the proximity table would greatly reduce the memory footprint of the PT.
 Hence knowing how far the PT is explored allows us to truncate the rows to $\lambda \left\langle c_\text{last} \right\rangle$ columns for some $\lambda$ to be determined.
-In practice, we observe that most often, the PT-KNN algorithm only explores 5\% of the rows of the PT (figure \ref{Fig-PT_cut}).
+In practice, we observe that for most hits, the PT-KNN algorithm only explores 5\% of the corresponding row in the PT (figure \ref{Fig-PT_cut}).
 Hence a strong truncation of the depth of the PT would likely not have too big an impact on the graph structure while drastically reducing the size of the PT.
-The truncation of the proximity table also ensures that the worse case complexity reduces to $\mathcal{O} \left( N m_{\text{max}} \right)$ with $m_{\text{max}}$ the number of columns kept, with typically $m_{\text{max}} \sim N$.
+The truncation of the proximity table also ensures that the worse case complexity reduces to $\mathcal{O} \left( N m_{\text{max}} \right)$ with $m_{\text{max}}$ the number of columns kept with typically $m_{\text{max}} \sim N$.